c3aidti/c3python/README.md

 Each directory will contain the appropriate json seed data that can then be provisioned.

 ## Command line utility: `c3py`
 The `c3py` command line utility will be installed to your environment after running `pip install`.
-TYo shorten the command options when working wit hthe smae tag, url, tag and tenent setting can be set in the following environment variables:
+To shorten the command options when working with the same tag, url, tag and tenant setting can be set in the following environment variables:
 ```
 C3_URL
 C3_TAG